 Interpersonal Communication Program

 In 2010, PSI launched a series of health education sessions reaching women of reproductive age with essential reproductive and child health information.
-Sessions are designed to increase women’s knowledge to make informed decisions regarding modern birth spacing methods as well as other topics such as safe delivery, infant and young child feeding practices and importance of antenatal and postnatal care.
-PSI has a team of nine interpersonal communication agents (qualified nurses and midwifes) reaching approximately 500 women monthly.
-The sessions are conducted in the four main towns of Somaliland (Hargeisa, Burao, Berbera and Boroma) in a dedicated facility near a health center.
-Women attend three consecutive sessions in a week and they are continuously followed up by PSI community organizers in order to track status of their pregnancy, practices, life-saving behaviors and recalling of key messages.
-The program is currently being expanded by leveraging community health promoters to deliver smaller community based sessions to compliment the larger and lengthier IPC sessions.
+Sessions are designed to increase women’s knowledge to make informed decisions regarding modern birth spacing methods as well as other topics such as safe delivery, infant and young child feeding practices, and the importance of antenatal and postnatal care.
+In 2015 and 2016, PSI also piloted an interpersonal communication program targeting men with information on maternal and child health and modern birth spacing.

 Social Franchise Network